legendarycode3/mastering-javaScript-course/README.md

  reload.
 This technique is the foundation of AJAX (Asynchronous JavaScript and XML). </br>
- While modern web development typically favors the simpler, promise-based Fetch API for E.g 1:   using XMLHttpRequest </br>
+ While modern web development typically favors the simpler, promise-based Fetch API for new projects, understanding XHR is still important for working with legacy code,

+ E.g 1:   using XMLHttpRequest </br>
 export function loadProducts(fun) { </br>
   // CREATING A REQUEST (USING "XML") </br>